 on Oct 09, 2022, Updated Oct 08, 2023

 This post may contain affiliate links.
 Please read our disclosure policy.

-My turkey noodle soup is the ultimate comfort food, and the perfect way to repurpose roast turkey leftovers.
-Our Thanksgiving table is full of delicious recipes (roasted garlic mashed potatoes, roasted squash and sweet potatoes, Brussels sprouts, and more), but making soup from leftovers is one of my favorite ways to enjoy the flavors of the holiday.
-I never throw out any turkey meat or bones because it makes for the most incredible and nutritious soup.
+My turkey 🦃 noodle soup is the ultimate comfort food, and the perfect way to repurpose roast turkey leftovers.
+Each year, our Thanksgiving table is full of delicious dishes, but making soup from leftovers is one of my favorite ways to enjoy the flavors of the holiday.
+I never throw out any turkey meat or bones 🦴 because it makes for the most incredible and nutritious soup 🍲.